-The program has ended
+The setting has ended

-An audible signal sounds.
+A signal sounds.
 "Finished" appears in the status bar.
 The oven stops heating.
-You can cancel the audible signal early using the $\bigcirc$ button.
+You can cancel the audible signal early using the () button.

 If you are not satisfied with the cooking result, you can increase the cooking time again.
 Touch the "Extend cooking time" field.
 A cooking time is suggested.
-However, you can change this if you wish.
+However, you can change this if you want.

 If you are satisfied with the cooking result, touch "Finish".
-"Enjoy your meal" appears on the display.
+"Enjoy your meal" appears in the display.

-Cancelling the program
+Cancelling the setting

-Press the "On/off" button.
+Press the On/Off button.
 All settings are deleted.
 You can implement new settings.